iTwin/iTwinUI/.changeset/three-pillows-fail.md

 '@itwin/itwinui-css': minor
 ---

-New `data-iui-collapsed-variant` on `.iui-expandable-searchbox` ="borderless"`

-When `.iui-expandable-searchbox` is collapsed, it now hides its border and background in favor of those from the expand button.
+Collapsed `.iui-expandable-searchbox` will now hide its border and background in favor of the ones from the expand button.